rkwn/giphy-search/README.md

 This project was bootstrapped with CRA.
 To run the app, run `yarn start` and navigate to `http://localhost:3000`.

+This project has also been deployed to [https://rk-giphy.netlify.app/](https://rk-giphy.netlify.app/).

 ## Tech stack

 - TypeScript, React, React Router, lodash.debounce, HTML, CSS